.png)

 Midtown

-Sushi Suite 1001 offers the world's first hotel room turned restaurant experience.
-When you arrive, check in and receive your room key to unlock your unique food experience featuring a 4-seat sushi counter with your very own private chef for a 90-minute, 17-course progressive Omakase.
+Sushi Suite 1001 offers the world's first hotel room-turned-restaurant experience.
+When you arrive, check in and receive your room key to unlock your unique food experience, featuring a 4-seat sushi counter and your very own private chef for a 90-minute, 17-course progressive Omakase.

 Pro-Tip: Plan to get there early to enjoy a cocktail or two at the outdoor Terrace Bar.